jiho919/packet-capture-program-in-python-windows10-/README.md

 # packet-capture-program-in-python-windows10-

 This is a very crude prototype.
-It made similar to the result of wireshark.
+It made similar to the result of wireshark. mac address output was not implemented.
 Wind want to see only the code for dividing the boundary of the datagram

 How to use